Cricket: England V Sri Lanka 3rd Test Scoreboard - UrduPoint

 Cricket: England V Sri Lanka 3rd Test Scoreboard

-London, (APP - UrduPoint / Pakistan Point News - 8th Sep, 2024) Scoreboard at the close of Sri Lanka's first innings on the third day of the third Test against England at the Oval on Sunday:
+London, (APP - UrduPoint / Pakistan Point News - 9th Sep, 2024) Scoreboard at the close of England's second innings on the third day of the third Test against Sri Lanka at the Oval on Sunday:

 England 1st Innings 325 (O Pope 154, B Duckett 86; M Rathnayake 3-56)